 Can someone live with progeria, and is there a cure for this seemingly unexplainable disease?
 Scientists haven't been able to treat progeria yet, but new facts and information point to hope for the future.

 Because progeria is a genetic condition, many people assume that it's inherited.
 Actually, the gene mutation involved in progeria usually happens spontaneously.
 Progeria is a "sporadic autosomal dominant" mutation, which means it's new to the family, and that only one copy of the mutation is required for the condition to arise.

 Parents who have never had a child with progeria have a one in 20 million chance of having a child with the syndrome.
-However, parents who already have one child with progeria have a 2-3% chance of having another.
-That increase in the odds is due to something called mosaicism – essentially, parents now have the genetic mutation for progeria in some of their cells.
+However, parents who already have one child with progeria have a 2 to 3% chance of having another.
+That increase in the odds is due to something called mosaicism.
+Essentially, parents now have the genetic mutation for progeria in some of their cells.
 Parents in this situation can get prenatal testing to detect the genetic change that causes progeria.

 The Symptoms Mimic The Aging Process

 Progeria is colloquially known as a rapid aging disease because the typical symptoms strongly resemble the aging process.
 These symptoms include decreased growth, loss of body fat and hair, wrinkled skin, stiff joints, hip dislocation, and heart disease.
 However, not all symptoms of the aging process are present in progeria patients.
 They don't generally get cancers, Alzheimer's, or cataracts at a higher rate than the general population.
 Their maturity levels are also consistent with their chronological age.
 In other words, these are still kids.

 What exactly causes this extreme effect?
 Progeria is thought to be caused by a genetic mutation that impacts protein development and weakens cells, leading to an accelerated aging process.